-Put simply, lenders like long term loans and they will continue to pay the broker trail as long as the client stays with the same mortgage and they don’t fall into arrears.
+Put simply, lenders like long-term loans and they will continue to pay the broker trail as long as the client stays with the same mortgage and doesn’t fall into arrears.

 Arrears means that your late with your mortgage repayments and this can escalate to default if you haven’t made repayments for 60 days.

 Trail won’t be paid to the broker while an account remains in default for 60 days or more.

 Some banks will cut trail if the loan is in default for 30 days but others will cut trail after 15 days in default.